Skip to main content

 Save the Record

 Click Save or Update to apply the Reverse DNS record.
-The change typically propagates within a few minutes, though full DNS propagation can take up to 24-48 hours.
+The change typically takes effect within a few minutes on FREAKHOSTING’s side, though full DNS propagation across the entire internet can take up to 24-48 hours.

 Why Reverse DNS Matters